Skip to content

 5. Unlawfully prolonged detention

 “Am I free to leave?”
 Police stop you for a headlight out.
-Normally it takes ten minutes to complete the stop.
+Normally it takes ten minutes to complete the traffic stop.
 So they hand you the ticket, and walk away.
 The government intrusion upon your liberty is then over.
 And you are “free to leave.”

 Now, let’s change the scenario.
 Police stop you for something normally resulting in a traffic ticket in ten minutes.
 But this time the officer prolongs the detention.
 Is that legal?